 Construction access or activities occurring on unpaved areas shall be minimized, yet where necessary, access points shall be stabilized to minimize the tracking of sediment onto public roads, street sweeping, and street cleaning shall be employed to prevent sediment from entering state waters.
-One stabilized construction entrance will be installed to the northeast entrance to the project site.
-Wheel washing will occur onsite in order to prevent sediment from leaving the site, especially from any possible contaminated soils on the site.
-A wheel wash will also be installed because the volume of import required for grades to this site and therefore expected traffic on and off the site.
+A temporary construction entrance will be installed at the southeast corner of the site from Sequalitchew Road.
+Wheel washing will occur onsite if necessary in order to prevent sediment from leaving the site.
 Street sweeping and street cleaning may be necessary if the stabilized construction access is not effective.
-The roads shall be swept daily should sediment collect on them.
+Roads shall be swept daily if any sediment collects on them.
 All wheel wash wastewater shall be controlled on-site and will not be discharged into waters of the State.